fazlulkarimhridoy/fazlulkarimhridoy/README.md

 ### :world_map: Local tour guide website

-- **Description** : A dynamic tour guide website where people can book a local guide for their visiting purpose and people can create local guides using the website.
+- **Description** : A dynamic tour guide website where people can book a local guide for their visiting purpose and people can create local guide post.
+A user can update or delete his post and anyone can book guide from the website.
+In all services page user can find a post by searching with name

 - **Technologies used** :